 Amputations can be done as emergency or elective (planned) surgery.
 Before planned amputations, you will meet with the surgeon to discuss which operation is best for you.

 You will have a thorough medical examination and psychological assessment.
-Your healthy limb will be assessed since it will have to carry extra strain after the operation.
+Your healthy limb will be assessed since it will have to carry extra strain or duties after the operation.
 You will also be advised on any adaptations you may need to make at home or work.
 Physiotherapy will be planned to help with your rehabilitation after the operation.

 During the surgery